lpdmgarces/lpdmgarces.github.io/_pages/teaching.md

 - Abdullah Ibrahim Radwan, *PhD in Mathematical Sciences*, University of Technology Sydney, Sydney, Australia (co-supervision with Stephen Woodcock)

-- Yuxin Zhou, *PhD in Risk and Actuarial Studies*, University of New South Wales, Sydney, Australia (co-supervision with Yang Shen, Michael Sherris, and Jonathan Ziveyi)

 ## Completed Students

+### PhD Students

+- Yuxin Zhou, *PhD in Risk and Actuarial Studies*, University of New South Wales, Sydney, Australia (co-supervision with Yang Shen, Michael Sherris, and Jonathan Ziveyi) (2024)
+  - *Affine Mortality Models and Pooling Products for Longevity and Long-term Care Risk Management*

 ### Bachelor's and Master's Degree Students